giventech/OAuth2SpringBoot/README.md

-# A Cloud Native Oauth2 Authorisation Grant  and Access Delegation model

-## EPIC and Benefit hypothesis
+##  Epic 1: Authorisation server

-### As an organisation or individual  I want to delegate access to my own resssource ressource to a partner agency or service provider so that they can perform operation on my behalf.
+> *As an entity (individual or organisation),  I want to delegate access to my own  ressources to a partner agency or service provider whom I

-**Acceptance criteria:
+> trust, so that they can perform operation on my behalf.*

+*Acceptance criteria:*

-- I can direct my partners to centralised authorisation service capable of granting access to ressource server (REST-API) managing access to specific owners data ressources
+ 1. I can direct my partners to centralised authorisation service
+ 2. I can protect my  (REST-API)  specific owners data ressources

-### As an athorisation system, I want to provide autorisation code to identified partner (Identity is not part of OAUTH2 But Open Id connect extention)
+> As an athorisation system, I want to provide and autorisation code to

-**Acceptance criteria
+> registered  partner who identifies  (We are not refering to authenication there as it isi this will be covered in the Open Id Connect)

+Acceptance criteria:

-- Given a trusted partner provide a client_id and client secret matching the authorisation system databased I can provide authorisation code etc...
+ 1. Given a trusted partner provide a **client_id** and **client secret** matching the authorisation system database,  I can provide authorisation code etc...
-- I can attach a scope listing  ressource data, type and data categories owners/customer agreed (explicity or implicitly to share)
+ 2. I can attach a scope listing  ressource data, type and data categories owners/customer agreed (explicity or implicitly to share)

+OAuth 2 and OpenID Connect Specification
+-
+The key references for this work are the the ieltf specification.
+The reading of it can be overwhelming.
+Plase the article from [Okta provides a high level view of the spec](https://www.oauth.com/oauth2-servers/map-oauth-2-0-specs/) so can map the section

+##   Authorisation/Delegation flows VS application types

+ - Authorisation code :  for apps running on a  [web    server] https://aaronparecki.com/oauth-2-simplified/#web-server-apps), [browser-based]
+ - Password: or logging in with a  [username and    password] https://aaronparecki.com/oauth-2-simplified/#other-app-types) (only for first-partyapps)
+ - client credential : for  [application    access](https://aaronparecki.com/oauth-2-simplified/#client-credentials)    without a user present
+ - implicit ( deprecated) :  was previously recommended for clients without a secret, but has been superseded by using the Authorization Code grant with PKCE.

+Feature backlogs
+ - [ ] Authorisation server
+ - [ ] Ressource server
+ - [ ] Owner is a web-application: ( "password") grant type
+ - [ ] Owner is

 ### Feature 1 : Authorization server
 - Key principle: